Free Settler or Felon

 On 16 May 1828 at Woolwich the Albion was towed down by the Harlequin steam boat.
 She anchored in the evening close to the hulk Justitia.
 The prisons had previously been prepared for receiving the convicts by a thorough cleaning.

 On 19th May 1828, twelve convicts were received from the hulk Ganymede, and sixty from the Justitia.
-They had all been examined previously to their coming on board the Albion.
+They had all been examined previously to their coming on board.
 They all appeared to be healthy; they were clean and dressed in a new suit of convict clothes.

 They weighed anchor at 6pm 22 May 1828 and sailed for the Nore under a moderate easterly wind and rainy weather.
 They reached the Nore at 5pm and the prisons were carefully cleaned again.
 The cleaning of the prisons continued every day.
 The prisoners remained on deck until the afternoon while the prisons dried.
 At Sheerness on the 23 May, fifty convicts were received from the Hulk Retribution and the prisoners were allowed on deck for most of the day.